Medical expert of the article

 Primary pulmonary hypertension |

-- Primary ciliary dyskinesia underlies the formation of many chronic diseases of the bronchopulmonary system (bronchiectasis, etc.).
+- Primary ciliary dyskinesia underlies the development of many chronic diseases of the bronchopulmonary system (bronchiectasis, etc.).

-- The syndrome of Kartagener is a combination of the reverse arrangement of the internal organs (situs viscerum inversus) and the ciliary syndrome, which leads to the formation of bronchiectasises and purulent sinusitis.
+- Kartagener syndrome is a combination of situs viscerum inversus and ciliary immobility syndrome, which leads to the formation of bronchiectasis and purulent sinusitis.

-- The diagnosis of primary ciliary dyskinesia is based on phase-contrast microscopy of a biopsy specimen of the nasal mucosa or bronchi immediately after their preparation (assessment of intensity and quality of ciliary movement) and / or electron microscopic examination of the biopsy specimen (establishing the character of the defect in the structure of the cilia).
+- The diagnosis of primary ciliary dyskinesia is based on phase-contrast microscopy of a biopsy of the nasal or bronchial mucosa immediately after its collection (assessment of the intensity and quality of ciliary movement) and/or electron microscopic examination of the biopsy (establishment of the nature of the defect in the structure of the cilia).

 - In 50-60% of cases, primary ciliary dyskinesia is not accompanied by a reverse arrangement of internal organs.